 - Guidance – information for the facility on how to comply with the statement

-The Standard of care for breast diagnostic services has been mapped to the Australian Council on Healthcare Standards (ACHS) accreditation program Evaluation and Quality Improvement Program 4th edition (EQuIP 4).
+The Standard of care for breast diagnostic services has been mapped to the Australian Council on Healthcare Standards (ACHS) accreditation program Evaluation and Quality Improvement Program 4th edition (EQuIP 4) (reviewed 2016).
 Services registered with the ACHS EQuIP4 program can cross reference the standard of care for breast diagnostic services.